gualtfor/Challengepython/README.md

  http://54.227.18.146/docs o
  http://54.227.18.146:80,

- everyting is loading in the platform cloud of AWS.
+ everything is loading in the platform cloud of AWS.

 The files that compose the API are: